 Color Changing Silica Gel

 A regular flower drying silica gel made up of small blue and white silica beads effectively absorb moisture.
 The blue silica beads turn pink after they become completely saturated with moisture.
 If the drying process is not complete, remove the water-laden silica gel beads and replace them with new ones or recharge the existing beads to remove the moisture.

 How to Dry Flowers Using Silica Gel Beads

 Here is a step-by-step guide on how to dry flowers using silica gel beads.

 - Find a container that is narrow with a lid.
 Ideally, place the flower in an upright position within the container and then close the lid.
-For a single flower such a rosebud, only a small container required, but for a larger volume of flowers will require a container of far greater size.
+For a single flower such as a rosebud, only a small container is required, but a larger volume of flowers will need a container of far greater size.
 Ideally, the container should be airtight when sealed.
 If drying long-stemmed flowers in a bouquet, lay them in a flat container with a lid in a flat position to dry instead of positioning them upright.

 - Place the flower into the container in an upright position.
-It is possible to dry more than one flower at a time with large enough container.
+It is possible to dry more than one flower at a time with a large enough container.

 - Fill the container with silica gel beads until the flower is covered halfway.

 - Position the flower one last time in the position that is required.
 Arrange the petals accordingly.